adblockplus/adblockplus/README.md

 ### End-to-end testing

 The `./test/end-to-end/tests` folder contains various end-to-end tests.
-Run `npm run test:end-to-end -- -p EXTENSION_PATH` in order to execute tests in the latest stable Chrome browser, where `EXTENSION_PATH` is path to the extension root folder.
-The `./test/end-to-end/config.js` file contains paths and descriptions of each executable test.
+After generating the [unpacked development build][abp-webext-readme-devenv] of the extension, the tests can be executed in the latest stable Chrome browser by running `npm run test:end-to-end`.

 ### Linting